jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 By default, navigations only to `file://` URLs are allowed.
 To allow other URLs, you must add `<allow-navigation>` tags to your `config.xml`.

 *Quirks:* On Android, it also applies to iframes for non-http(s) schemes.
+This includes, but is not limited to: `data:`.

 **DANGEROUS-SETTING:** `<allow-navigation href="*" />`